 The open enrollment period for coverage, also known as the Annual Election Period (AEP), in 2018 is from October 15th, 2017 to December 7th, 2017.
 These became the dates for the AEP in 2011 and have been ever since.
 There is no expectation that they will change in the foreseeable future, so if you’re a Medicare participant it’s worth writing those dates down.

-It’s worth noting that some changes to Medicare Advantage, original Medicare, and even Medicare Part D (prescription drugs) can occur after these dates, there are a number of restrictions and special circumstances that must apply for you to do so.
-Ideally, if you know that you will be participating in a Medicare plan in 2018, you should make your elections during the AEP.
+It’s worth noting that some changes to Medicare Advantage, original Medicare, and even Part D (prescription drugs) can occur after these dates, there are a number of restrictions and special circumstances that must apply for you to do so.
+Ideally, if you know that you will be participating in a health plan in 2018, you should make your elections during the AEP.

 Call now or fill out this form to receive a free consultation with a licensed insurance agent in your state.

 What Can I Do During the AEP in DE?

 During the election period is when you have the most flexibility to make changes to your plan.
 Common changes that occur during this period are: